 Heat stress tolerance of urban trees

-In this project we aim to measure and map the temperature tolerance of urban tree species across several cities in Switzerland, including Geneva, Lausanne, Bienne and Neuchâtel.
-We will compare four of the most planted tree species and assess their plasticity in heat tolerance.
+In this ongoing project we measure heat tolerance of urban tree species across several cities in Switzerland, (Geneva, Lausanne, Bienne and Neuchâtel) and Europe (Barcelona, Lund, Birmingham).
+We will compare the heat tolerance of the most planted tree species and assess their plasticity across cities.
+Based on their tolerances we will calculate safety margins for recurrent heatwaves, which will reveal the species that are at highest risk of mortality.

 For more information contact Christoph Bachofen.